MicrosoftDocs/dynamics-365-unified-operations-public/core/hr/localizations/noam-usa-track-time-for-fmla.md

 2. Open the case to log hours for.

-3. On the **Action Pane**, in the Maintain group, click FMLA hours.
+3. On the **Action Pane**, in the **Maintain** group, click **Recalculate FMLA eligibility**.

-4. Click **Add line** and enter the earning date, hours taken, and any applicable notes.
+4. Select the fields to update based on the worker's current information.

+5. Click **Recalculate.**

 ## 4. If required: Enter FMLA hours taken

->   After an FMLA clase is approved, you can change and track the number of hours workers apply toward their FMLA leave.
+>   After an FMLA case is approved, you can change and track the number of hours workers apply toward their FMLA leave.
 To enter FMLA hours that have been taken, follow these steps:

 1. Open the FMLA cases page.